pratapladhani/mcs-labs/labs/pipelines-and-source-control/README.md

 13. In the PROD card, select **Deploy here**.

 > [!TIP]
 > - The wizard then makes sure that each environment variable has a value set in the target environment, and that all connection references are valid.
 If any of these checks fail, you will be prompted to fix them before proceeding.

-14. **Repeat** the operation for the PROD stage.
+> - If the deployment fails because of missing dependencies make sure to go back to your solution explorer, click on the 3-dots next to each agents > Advanced > Add required objects and try re-deploying the solution.

-15. In Copilot Studio, **switch** to the PROD environment.
+14. In Copilot Studio, **switch** to the PROD environment.

-16. **See** what the agents look like in the PROD environment.
+15. **See** what the agents look like in the PROD environment.
 When entering a topic, see how customizations are locked because the solution is managed.

 ---